DEAR READER

 EMAIL: Get in touch with any questions, problems, or comments

 1) The textbook, Guide to Graphic Design is analogous to “spotting” a weightlifter.
-It offers security, and a little extra help to push harder.
-Students not only learn the language of design by doing but also by referencing precise examples within the text.
+It offers security and a little extra help to push harder.
+Throughout this book, students will find examples that illuminate the design language and the mechanisms designers use to generate ideas, thereby accelerating their understanding.

-2) Design books tend to be either design monographs or specific displays of logos, posters, etc. What’s different about Guide to Graphic Design is that it brings everything together, for example, the layers of the profession, graphic design history, research, concept creation, formal composition, typography, grids, visual coding, interaction, motion, and how to simply “be a designer” in today’s world.
+2) Most design books are either design monographs or collections of logos and posters.
+What sets Guide to Graphic Design apart is its comprehensive approach, unifying topics like the layers of the profession, graphic design history, research, concept creation, formal composition, typography, grids, visual coding, interaction, motion, and even practical advice on how to “be a designer” in today’s world.

 Sincerely,